saenyakorn/saenyakorn/README.md

 ### Hi there 👋
-My name is <b>Saenyakorn Siangsanoh</b>, a student at the Faculty of Computer Engineering, Chulalongkorn University.
-Here I some detail about me.
+My name is <b>Saenyakorn Siangsanoh</b>, a student at the Faculty of Engineering, Chulalongkorn University.
+Here are some details about me.

-- ⭐️ I'm currently working as Frontend Developer and UX/UI Designer.
+- ⭐️ I’m currently working as a Frontend Developer and UX/UI Designer.
 - 💡 I'm currently learning ReactJS, Angular and Backend's basics.
 - 🌈 In the near futurn, I would like to try going to an internship at a company.
-I need more experience to be the more skill developer 😊.
+I need more experiences to be a more skilled developer 😊.